VictoriaSpriggs/VictoriaSpriggs.github.io/about-my-project.md

 ## About My Project

-mBot Neo
+EmotiGen

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: Generative AI algoriths have issues understanding and responding to diverse users because of a lack of training.

-Approach: During this project, I will assist a team in designing a system that accomplishes the following:
+Approach: During this project, I will assist a team in designing prompts that will accomplish the following:

-  - Capture physiological data such as EEG and EMG from the human body.
+  - Have the program understand the users language (in this case, African American Vernacular English).
-  - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
+  - Process and understand the users emotion based on its understanding of their language.
-  - Map output from physiological sensors to a physical robot.
+  - Recieve an output that properly responds to the users emotions.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+Expected Outcome: The project is expected to result in an app that can understand and respond to the users emotions by either affirming positive feelings or motivating those with negative emotions.